What is a VPN?

 Traffic leaking such as this can undo what security and privacy benefits you may have gained when using the VPN.
 More than likely, your device will revert to using your ISP's IP address or continue its connection to a network even without the VPN connection present.

 On a device with a VPN client installed, a good and trustworthy VPN provider should provide a reliable killswitch in the event your connection to the VPN service is jeopardized.
-Since the connection to the VPN provider can be jeopardized by your device, your ISP, or the provider themselves, a killswitch automatically terminates your connection.
+Since the connection to the VPN provider can be jeopardized by your device, your ISP, or the provider themselves, a killswitch automatically terminates your connection in the event your connect to the VPN provider drops.

 - Subject to various leaks